 Design thinking is a hot topic in today’s business world.
-Design thinkers focus on five steps: empathize with the customer to learn what the real issues are that need to be solved, define the problem, ideate by brainstorming, making lists, writing down ideas and generating possible solutions, create a plan and then test the idea and seek feedback from others.
+Design thinkers focus on five steps: empathizing with the customer to learn what the real issues are that need to be solved, defining the problem, ideating by brainstorming, making lists, writing down ideas and generating possible solutions, creating a plan and then testing the idea and seeking feedback from others.
 This is what Strategic Design and Innovation Fellows is all about.

 Design literacy, the ability to identify and appreciate good design, also plays a prominent role in the program.
 Students will learn design principles and best practices that can be applied to the design of products, packaging, interactive websites, UX, wayfinding, retail stores, workplaces, presentations, graphics, and fashion.

-Learn more about the courses, resources, projects, and alumni associated with Design Fellows here.
+Learn more about the courses, resources, projects, and alumni associated with Design Fellows.

 - BMGT350 Principles of Marketing (fall of Year 1 unless already completed)